 Last week, my friend John Collins, Executive Director of the St. Petersburg Arts Alliance, used a phrase that stuck with me.
 Our discussion addressed the abundance of growth opportunities that exist.
 People often share them, thinking that we should undertake them.
 He said that he’s been asking idea-bringers: “Does it come with a check?”
-Ever since his question stuck in my head.
+Ever since his question has stuck in my head.

 “Does it come with a check?” fits the bill.